ManukumarNM/Django_Blog/README.md

 1. Django - Python web framework
 2. Sqlite3 - Default database
 3. HTML-CSS - Design and Style
-4. Bootstrap - Few stylinging designs
+4. Bootstrap - Few styling designs

 # Quick Start
 To get this project up and running locally on your computer: